-Learners may choose to take any of the workshops, short programs, special sessions and activities in any of the areas offered (see above).
-Electives must be completed within three years of beginning the Advanced Certificate (i.e. enrollment in your first Elective).
+Learners may choose to take any of the workshops, short programs, special sessions, and activities in any of the areas offered (see above).
+Electives must be completed within 3 years of beginning the Advanced Certificate (i.e. enrollment in your first elective).

 Continuing Professional Development (CPD), Faculty of Medicine, University of Toronto, is fully accredited by the Committee on Accreditation of Continuing Medical Education (CACME), a subcommittee of the Committee on Accreditation of Canadian Medical Schools (CACMS).
 This standard allows CPD to review and assess educational activities based on the criteria established by The College of Family Physicians of Canada and the Royal College of Physicians and Surgeons of Canada.